Shopify/polaris/polaris.shopify.com/content/components/media-card.md

   - fileName: media-card-portrait-video-card.tsx
     title: Portrait video card
     description: Use when vertical screen space is not limited or when the video card is the page’s primary content.
 For example, in an empty state.
 ---

-# Media card

-Media cards provide a consistent layout to present visual information to merchants.
-Visual media is used to provide additional context to the written information it's paired with.

----

 ## Best practices